Are Certain Social Traits Changeable Or Not?

 If someone sees a trait as changeable, they'll be open to the idea that they or other people may want to try to alter it.
 Like if they see shyness as changeable, they won't have a problem with someone buying a book on how to overcome it.

 A darker effect of this perspective is that someone who holds it may be unsympathetic to people who are having a hard time because they fall outside society's idea of what socially "normal" is.
 Their attitude may be, "Well if you're clashing with your co-workers because they think you're not social enough, then why don't you change so they won't bother you?"
 Of course, someone could believe change is possible but also be tolerant of differences in how people socialize.

 Change isn't possible

-On the other hand, if someone sees a trait as unchangeable, they'll tend to react more negatively to the suggestion they should change, or even advice about how other people could change.
+On the other hand, if someone sees a trait as unchangeable, they'll react more negatively to the suggestion they should change, or even advice about how other people could change.
 If someone thinks a social trait is unchangeable they'll also tend to see it as a variation in human personality, and not a flaw they should have to fix.
 They'll feel other people should learn to be more accepting and understanding of it.
-If they feel they've been pressured to change for a lot of their lives, they may be fairly resentful at being expected to do something they think is unreasonable.
+If they feel they've been pressured to change for a lot of their life, they may be fairly resentful at being expected to do something they think is impossible.

 Their opinions may even seem to take on more of a political flavor.
 They can interpret the idea of their social trait being changeable as their identity being disrespected, misunderstood, not tolerated, or even persecuted.
 They may say things like, "Society is set up to oppress people who like spending time alone."